top of page

 Lu-Article-Header.jpg

-Integral Theory also claims that we are in the middle of another transition as postmodern is failing to meet the challenges of the moment.
+Integral Theory also claims that we are in the middle of yet another transition as postmodern is failing to meet the challenges of the moment.
 I am also aware of the increasing speed at which this is happening.

 Although this concept of stage development can be somewhat simplistic I have found the qualities described for each of these stages in Ken's maps are accurate enough to support the concept that the evolution of intelligence is expanding outward into more complex and capable forms.
 In a sense you can think of this process as ripples on the pond moving away from the initial ignition point in ever expanding circles.
 Even though we can regress for a time, the course of human development (and the Kosmos) always seems to be expanding out into more complexity. (i.e. gas to particles, particles to atoms, atoms to cells, cells to multi-celled organisms etc.)